 Psychotherapy with how the phobia started.

-Hypnotherapy only if you feel comfortable with this type of therapy and if you are suited to this.
+Hypnotherapy and EMDR if you feel comfortable with these types of therapy and if you are suited to this.

 We work at a pace you feel comfortable with.
 Most people can reduce a phobia or rid themselves of it completely so they no longer have to avoid situations and live in fear.

 Please browse this website to see who I am and what I do.
-The first half hour of the initial appointment is free to give you time to decide if I am the right person to help you with no obligation to continue.
+The first 15 minutes of the initial appointment is free to give you time to decide if I am the right person to help you with no obligation to continue.

 If you wish to discuss anything before booking an appointment you can telephone me on 01932 702662 email me at firstname.lastname@example.org or use contact me.
 Alternatively you can book directly through the booking system on the site at a time that is convenient for you.